mspnp/aks-baseline/readme.md

 ## Steps

 - Please check the script variables at the beginning and then execute.
-The script is going to deploy all the template and Principal needed.
+  The script is going to deploy all the templates and Principals needed.
-  This script might take about 20 minutes
+  This scripts might take about 30 minutes

-`deploy.sh`
+First execute:
+`0-networking-stamp.sh`

+Then take parameters from the previous execution, write into this script and execute:
+`1-cluster-stamp.sh`
+It is going to deploy the AKS Cluster

 ### Clean up